tripal/tripal_sequence_similarity_search/README.md

 ## Tripal Sequence Similarity Search (TSeq)
 This module supports sequence similarity search on a Tripal website through a new dual application option.
 The Tripal module provides access to the speed increase available through Diamond for BLASTP/BLASTX style searches as well as traditional NCBI BLAST for BLASTN.
 Both applications are integrated into a single interface that provides file upload or copy/paste sequence support for the query and access to formatted databases for NCBI BLAST or Diamond.
 The target databases can be customized for the categories of whole genome, gene, protein, and transcriptome/unigene.
 The administration interface allows the admin user to set what pre-indexed databases are available (which show up in a dropdown menu).
 The module supports execution of the searches on a remote machine so that the search is not running directly on the limited resources typically associated with web servers.

+## Module Upgrade
+This module is currently being upgraded to work with Drupal 9 and beyond.
+Progress can be found in [this issue](https://github.com/tripal/tripal_sequence_similarity_search/issues/35) and by inspecting the [9.x-2.x branch](https://github.com/tripal/tripal_sequence_similarity_search/tree/9.x-2.x).

+Bug fixes will still be worked on in the Drupal 7 version, but new functionality will only appear in Drupal 9.

 ## Further Documentation

 Extended documentation for this module lives here on [Read The Docs](https://tripal-sequence-similarity-search.readthedocs.io/en/latest/)